surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

 ](https://raw.githubusercontent.com/sv18042016/fp1/4bd9045b7b3b1dceac68eb20c87579d484fd0c4e/images/New_version5/UD_Visualization_Types&Settings_Image13.png)
 **Image 13**

 In the above image you can see, for pivot_hide 1st column is seen empty, to hide this select checkbox **pivot hide first** in **Data Section** of visualisation.
-Similarly to hide the last column, select hide last checkbox in data section of table chart.
+Similarly to hide the last column, select checkbox for Hide_last in data section of table chart.

 > **Note :**  Applicable only for table chart.

 ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/e749e7c96af56390cc3fb80fd0d1a7d17fd0bf2c/images/New_version5/UD_Visualization_Types&Settings_Image14.png)
+**Image 14**
 ## Funnel chart

 Funnels helps to visualize a process that has stages and items flow sequentially from one stage to the next.
 Use a funnel when there is a sequential flow between stages, For Instance a sales process, that starts with inquiry and ends with billing.